Best things to do in Kuala Terengganu

 Entrance to Chinatown in Kuala Terengganu

 Chinatown has a couple of bars and Chinese/Malay restaurants.
-We crashed at a local bar 45 degrees which stayed open till late.
+We crashed at a local bar called 45 degrees which stayed open till late.
 There are a couple of nice Chinese restaurants offering seafood dishes cooked in local sauces and spices.
 We enjoyed chilli crabs, steamed fish and some interesting local seafood at Restoran Keong Kee.